-We have set up eight working groups including clinical, operations, workforce, finance, IT, GP and patient and public stakeholders, to feed in to the outline business cases (OBC) for service change, a single IT system and a single managed equipment service.
+We have set-up six working groups including clinical, workforce, operations, IT, finance and patient and public engagement, to feed in to the outline business cases (OBC) for service change, a single IT system and a single managed equipment service.
 We expect the OBCs to be complete by November 2019.

 Involving and listening to colleagues working in pathology is a key part of the programme.
 We have a regular staff bulletin, include staff and union representatives in the working groups and hold regular open staff forums in the laboratories.